tomfong/simple-qr/README.md

 ## About

-Simple QR (簡易QR) is an open-source app, providing a simple way for you to scan, create and manage QR codes.
+Simple QR (簡易QR) is an open-source app, providing the simplest way to scan, create and manage QR codes.
 No backend service connected.
 No data collected from you.
 No ads.

 ## Features

+- English, Traditional Chinese and Simplified Chinese are supported now.

+- Main features

+1. Scan QR Code, 1D Barcode, Aztec Code, Data Matrix Code and PDF417 Barcode using camera.

+2. Scan QR Code using image file.

-- Fruitful post actions can be done after scanning a QR code,
+3. Provide you post actions after scanning:
-  - Search - use scanned content as keyword to execute Google search
-  - Copy - one click to copy scanned content
+"Search" - use decoded content as keyword to execute web search "Copy" - click to copy decoded content
-  - Base64 - execute Base64 encode and decode
+"Base64" - execute Base64 encode and decode
-  - Share - share the original QR code as an image in many platforms
+"Share" - share the original QR code image
-  - Bookmark - save the record by bookmarking it
+"Bookmark" - save the scanning record and bookmark it

-  For some specific types of QR code, more post actions are provided,
-  - URL - one click to open browser and browse the webpage
-  - Contact (vCard) - in-app contact adding
-  - Phone Number (tel: prefix) - in-app contact adding and phone calling
-  - Message (smsto: prefix) -  in-app contact adding and message preparing
-  - Email (mailto: prefix) - in-app email preparing

-- Flashlight can be enabled during scanning
-- A simple UI is provided to create QR codes by inputting text
-- Previous scanning records and bookmarks can be viewed, managed and backed up
-- Settings can be personalized to fit users' requirements, e.g. language, color theme
+4. Provide you special post actions, if the barcode content is URL, vCard Contact, Phone Number, Message or Email.

+5. Create QR code from templates, including Free Text, URL, vCard Contact, Phone Number, Message, Email and Wi-Fi.

+6. View, manage and back up scanning records and bookmarks that stored in the local offline storage.

+7. Enable torch/flashlight during scanning.

+8. Personalize the app and settings, e.g. language and color theme.

 ## Screenshots